owja/i18n/README.md

 // and this will unsubscribe the listener unsubscribe();
 ```
-> Note: The callback will get triggered on some other changes too in the future,
+> Note: The callback will get triggered on some other changes too,
-like new translation resources got added.
-This is not implemented yet.
+like new translation resources or plugins got added.

 ### Inspiration

 This library is made with inspiration of the well known [i18next](https://github.com/i18next/i18next) framework.
-That's why it shares some similarities.

 ### License